Audi Q3 review - Practicality, comfort and boot space

 In this review

-- 5Practicality, comfort and boot space - currently readingThe Audi Q3 is bigger than previously, but still only a five-seater albeit a roomy one
+- 5Practicality, comfort and boot space - currently readingThe Audi Q3 is bigger than the previous model, which means useful extra room for passengers and luggage

 - 6Reliability and SafetyThe Q3 gets top marks for safety, but reliability reports aren’t great across the Audi range